symbolicdata/symbolicdata.github.io/Using.Git.markdown

 ` git clone `[`https://github.com/symbolicdata/symbolicdata`](https://github.com/symbolicdata/symbolicdata)

-and you can switch between both branches with 'git checkout'.
+and switch between branches with 'git checkout'.
 Project members (with proper SSH access) can freely push their changes to the repo symbolicdata@symbolicdata.org:git/symbolicdata that will be synced from time to time with the public Repo.

 #### What's about a development model?